 Or, you could remove the penalty cards and use them for drill or other activities for a change of pace from the same old artic cards you usually use.

-You can download each set for free in my TPT store by clicking on the links below
+You can download each set for free by clicking on the links below

 Let me know how you use them!